 EOSDA Crop Monitoring’s Assistance In Further Weed and Pest Control

-Timely identification of problem zones allows early fertilizer application specifically in the areas that are in trouble but not in the entire field with the variable rate technology (aka VRT).
-After detecting and scouting the hot spots, farmers decide on what to apply – be it fungicides, fumigants, or herbicides.
+With variable-rate technology (VRT), timely identification of problem zones allows for early fertilizer application, specifically in troubled areas rather than the entire field.
+After detecting and scouting the hot spots, farmers decide what to apply, be it fungicides, fumigants, or herbicides.

-Furthermore, all agricultural operations can be easily logged and tracked on EOSDA Crop Monitoring, including soil solarization, to know what exactly is going on with a field and always be aware of any ag practices processed.
-This way, the Field activity log helps avoid missed or mistakenly repeated treatments.
+Furthermore, all agricultural operations can be easily logged and tracked on EOSDA Crop Monitoring, including soil solarization, to know what is going on with a field and always be aware of any agricultural practices.
+This way, the field activity log helps avoid missed or mistakenly repeated treatments.

-The potential of EOSDA Crop Monitoring is not limited to the above-mentioned features.
-It can be used throughout the season to monitor crops development from sprouting up to harvesting.
+The potential of EOSDA Crop Monitoring is much wider than the features mentioned above.
+Farmers can use this powerful satellite-driven platform throughout the season to monitor crop development from sprouting up to harvesting.

 Vasyl Cherlinka has over 30 years of experience in agronomy and pedology (soil science).
 He is a Doctor of Biosciences with a specialization in soil science.